kristuerlinckx/technovate-cloud-workshop/README.md

 If you really are stuck and want to try out the extra steps, checkout the solution brench `v2-message-sentiment-rating-solution` and check what's going wrong.

+## Step 3 - Smeagol
+Smeagol is the new, bipolar customer of our shop.
+Let's simulate him on Google's PaaS platform Google App Engine!
+Go to the [tafun-cloud-smeagol](https://github.com/AE-nv/tafun-cloud-smeagol/tree/master) repo and finish the first part of the exercise.
+Only start with the next part if Smeagol is running freely in your Google App Engine environment.

+### Step 3e - Configure the messageboard to subscribe to Smeagol messages
+Since you already have the example from the previous exercise, we will leave you more freely in this exercise.
+There is no template, only a solution (v3-smeagol-solution) if you really are stuck.

+Implement a cloud function that:
+* Subscribes to the topic you created for Smeagol messages
+* Writes the messages to the Firestore so they are visible on the message board.

+If everything whent well, you should be seeing messages from Smeagol on your board!
+![Smeagol][step3-finished]

 ## Angular Documentation
 ### Development server